 There are three destinations worth visiting on the campus (to name but a few):

-Long Bien Bridge was the first steel bridge built across the Red River originally to facilitate colonial exploitation during the French invasion.
+Your travel to Hanoi will not be complete without visiting Long Bien Bridge, one of the incredible Hanoi tourist places.
+This was the first steel bridge built across the Red River originally to facilitate colonial exploitation during the French invasion.
 As time has passed, this bridge has witnessed all the bittersweet the nation has endured and has become one of the most iconic, favored with the nickname “the historical witness.”

 This bridge divides into two traffic lanes, mainly for light vehicles and pedestrians, with the railway running through in the middle.
 Being on the bridge as the trains pass by is a mesmerizing experience, while a stroll on the bridge offers visitors panoramic views of Hanoi from afar.
 There is a lush banana island with peaceful countryside landscapes under the bridge, accessible by taking the secret stairs in the middle of the bridge (bicycles are also available).